CheerfulUser/TESSreduce/README.md

 # Flux calibration

-TESSreduce can calibrate TESS counts to physical flux, or AB magnitudes, by using PS1 data.
-If your field is dec > -30 and you want a flux calibrated light curve then use:
+TESSreduce can calibrate TESS counts to physical flux, or AB magnitudes, by using PS1 data, If your field is dec > -30, and SkyMapper data for Southern field.
+IF you want a flux calibrated light curve then use:
 ```python
 tess.to_flux()
 ```